ra7oox/banking-app-with-react-mitlab-2021/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+# Technology

+React (from Create React App)

+# Features

+- Create test accounts
+- Login using any of the created accounts
+- Withdraw and deposit once logged in as an account, storing an individual balance per account
+- View all accounts with corresponding balance

 # Future improvements

 - Enable you to play with the computer apart from with someone else